|

 9.1 The uses of Islamic endogenous loans

-on true market principles).
-They are directly related to the
+banking system on true market principles).
+They are directly

-real economy, made repayable and, when repaid, are cancelled
+related to the real economy, made repayable and, when repaid,

 Public capital investment thereby allowing hospitals, roads,

-for one half, or one third of the present cost.
-Over time,
+constructed for one half, or one third of the present cost.

-the National Debt would reduce.
-However, the capital projects
+Over time, the National Debt would reduce.
+However, the

-can still, if wished, be built by the private sector, managed
+capital projects can still, if wished, be built by the private

-by the private sector, even owned by the private sector.
-The
+sector, managed by the private sector, even owned by the

 Private capital investment in large corporations IF such